Side-Impact Accident Lawyer

 Aside from damages to vehicles, right-angle crashes can take a serious toll on the human body, sometimes leading to driver or passenger death.

 Figures from the Insurance Institute for Highway Safety’s Highway Loss Data Institute (IIHS HLDI) indicate that about 17 percent of all fatal crashes in the United States are of the side-impact variety.
 This makes the side-impact crash the third leading cause of roadway collision death, behind frontal and rear-impact types.
 It also means that of the 1,188 highway deaths logged in Pennsylvania in 2016, approximately 202 could be attributed to side-impact collisions.

 Of course, not all side-impact crashes are fatal.
 Some right-angle collisions leave drivers and passengers with physical conditions which may persist for years, or even a lifetime.
+If you’ve been injured in such an accident, seeking the assistance of truck accident lawyers in Philadelphia is important.
 One research piece published in the International Association of Travel and Safety Sciences examined common injury types when side-impact crashes occurred between vehicles of mismatched weights.
 The authors found that injuries to the neck, torso, head and face, and upper extremities were most likely, especially when sedans were hit along the side by pickup trucks.

 Additionally, data suggests that traumatic brain injuries (TBIs) such as concussions are frequently associated with all types of vehicular accidents.
 TBIs can lead to lifetime issues and may even cause an individual to be unable to work for an extended period of time.